-3. Operating a Private E-currency Trading Facility
+3. Operating a Digital Asset Trading Facility

-Operating a Private E-currency Trading Facility means operating a facility which functions regularly and brings together multiple parties (whether as principal or agent) with a view to the entering into of contracts:
+Operating a Digital Asset Trading Facility means operating a facility which functions regularly and brings together multiple parties (whether as principal or agent) with a view to the entering into of contracts:

-- (a) to buy, sell or exchange Private E-currencies for a Fiat currency; and/or - (b) to exchange one Private E-currency for another Private E-currency, in its Facility, in accordance with its non-discretionary rules
+- (a) to buy, sell or exchange Digital Assets for a Fiat currency; and/or - (b) to exchange one Digital Asset for another Digital Asset, in its Facility, in accordance with its non-discretionary rules.